-Project expenses are reimbursable; a project code will be assigned and used to track costs and expenses.
-For the DNR-AFS projects these costs may be included in bill for collection for Suppression and Non-Specific Suppression Support.
+Joint DNR-AFS project expenses are reimbursable; a project code will be assigned and used to track costs and expenses.
+These costs may be included in the bill for collection for Suppression or Non-Specific Suppression Support.

 For DNR, DOI agencies or USFS projects, a reimbursable agreement, bill of collection or a purchase request/order citing this agreement is to be used.
 (See Master Agreement Exhibit E for format)